 Ibn Kathir explains vv.
 11-13: “Consoling His Messenger for the rejection of the disbelieving Quraysh, Allah says that He has sent Messengers before him to the nations of the past, and no Messenger came to a nation but they rejected him and mocked him.
 Then He tells him that He lets disbelief enter the hearts of those sinners who are too stubborn and too arrogant to follow His guidance.”
 Here again, disbelief is a matter of the will of Allah, which cannot be rejected or overridden.
 But the unbelievers will not accept Islam even if they see tremendous visions (vv.
 14-15).

-Verses 16-27 speak of Allah’s creative power in fashioning the universe.
-We are reminded that he created various things, culminating in this arresting passage: “And verily, it is We Who give life, and Who give death: it is We Who are the Inheritor” (v.
-23) – that is, the one who survives when all else perishes.
-Allah guards mankind from “every cursed devil” (v.
-17), except “any that gains a hearing by stealth, is pursued by a flaming fire, bright” (v.
+Allah then speaks of his creative power in fashioning the universe (vv.
+16-27).
+He reminds that he created various things, culminating in this arresting passage: “And indeed, it is We who give life and cause death, and We are the Inheritor” (v.
+23) — that is, the one who survives when all else perishes.
+Allah guards mankind from “every devil expelled” from Allah’s presence (v.
+17), except “one who steals a hearing and is pursued by a clear burning flame” (v.
 18).
 This is explained more fully in sura 37:7-10, where we learn that the rebellious spirits try to listen in to the goings-on of the “Exalted Assembly,” but cannot, as they are repulsed by a bright flame.
-Allah created human beings from “potter’s clay of black mud altered” (v.
-26), and the jinn from “the fire of a scorching wind” (v.
+Allah created human beings “out of clay from an altered black mud” (v.
+26), and the jinn from “scorching fire” (v.
 27).

-Verses 28-42 recount the creation of Adam, paralleling suras 2:30-39 and 7:11-25.
+Then the deity again recounts the creation of Adam (vv.
+28-42), paralleling suras 2:30-39 and 7:11-25.
 Satan refuses Allah’s command to prostrate himself before Adam (v.
 31), and is duly expelled from Paradise (v.
 34), but is granted respite (v.
 37), whereupon he vows to spend his time leading human beings astray (v.
-39) – except Allah’s servants (v.
-40), although Allah reveals one exception, telling Satan: “For over My servants no authority shalt thou have, except such as put themselves in the wrong and follow thee” (v.
+39) — except Allah’s servants (v.
+40), although Allah reveals one exception, telling Satan: “Indeed, My servants – no authority will you have over them, except those who follow you of the deviators” (v.
 42).
 The Tafsir al-Jalalayn explains that the two groups in this verse are simply believers and unbelievers: “in other words, truly over My servants, that is, believers, you shall have no warrant, [no] power, except those who follow you from among the perverse, the disbelievers.”

-Verses 43-50 return to the pains of hell and the joys of Paradise.
+After that, Allah returns again to another one of his favorite themes, the pains of hell and the joys of Paradise (vv.
+43-50).
 Hell has seven gates (v.
 44).
-According to Ruhul Ma’ani, the Jews, the Christians, the polytheists, the hypocrites and others each get their own gate.
-Then verses 51-77 tell the story of Abraham, Lot, and the unnamed Sodom and Gomorrah – the account found in Genesis 17-19.
-Like other Qur’anic retellings of Biblical stories, the Qur’anic account is streamlined and shorn of subplots, so as to focus sharply on the rejection of truth and subsequent punishment of the disbelievers.
+According to the Ruhul Ma’ani, the Jews, the Christians, the polytheists, the hypocrites and others each get their own gate.
+Then in verses 51-77 Allah tells the story of Abraham, Lot, and the unnamed Sodom and Gomorrah — paralleling the account found in Genesis 17-19.
+Like other Qur’anic retellings of Biblical stories, the Qur’anic account is streamlined and shorn of subplots, so as to focus sharply on one sole theme: the rejection of truth and subsequent punishment of the disbelievers.
 Abraham’s visitors, messengers from Allah (v.
 57), tell him that he will become a father despite his advanced age (vv.
 53-55) and that they have come to rescue Lot and his people, except his wife (v.
 60), as they punish the evildoers.
 Those evildoers come looking for the young men (v.
-67) – that is, the messengers – but Lot pleads with them to take his daughters instead (v.
+67) — that is, the messengers — but Lot pleads with them to take his daughters instead (v.
 71).
 The city is destroyed (v.
 74).
-Verses 78-84 recount the similar destruction of the “Companions of the Wood” (v.
+Allah recounts the similar destruction of the “Companions of the Wood” (v.
 78) and the “Companions of Rock City” (v.
 80).